SindieCastro/Kickstarter-analysis/README.md

 ### **Findings**

-1. Filtering for only the United States campaigns, we found that there were 525 successful theater Kickstarters.
+1. Looking only at the United States campaigns, we found that there were 525 successful theater Kickstarters.

 ![Parent Category Outcomes](https://user-images.githubusercontent.com/78306719/107996551-45b9f080-6fa6-11eb-93e0-0509e9b3b087.png)